tournesol-app/tournesol/backend/tournesol/resources/export_readme.txt

   individual scores.
 With a small number of contributors, this score would be reduced towards 0 such that it is not possible for a small number of users to give a very high collective score on a video.
-- publication_date:
-  The date at which the video was uploaded
-- views:
-  Number of views on the video.
-This field is only updated at the time of the last comparison on the video, so the real number of views will be higher and can be obtained from YouTube API.
-- name:
-  The title of the video.
-- uploader:
-  The name of the Channel that uploaded the video